-Thanksgiving guarantees a full stomach for the whole family.
-Which means a full kitchen before that.
+Thanksgiving guarantees a full stomach for the whole family, which means a full kitchen before that.
 People coming and going as the Thanksgiving feast is being prepared.
 Unfortunately, all the hustle and bustle lead to Thanksgiving being the number one day for house fires.
 My Alarm Center wants you to be safe and alert this Thanksgiving.
 Fire alarm monitoring can make sure the fire department is on its way as soon as a fire starts.
-Additionally, here are some kitchen safety tips to keep your family and your home safe.
+Additionally, here are some Thanksgiving kitchen fire safety tips to keep your family and your home safe.

 Before you start cooking, it’s recommended to ensure that your smoke and fire alarms are working properly.
 This way you’ll immediately be alerted in case of a fire.

 A fire extinguisher in the kitchen could stop a fire before it can spread.
 Be sure your fire extinguisher is safe to use in the kitchen fire before utilizing.

 Wear a shirt with short or close-fitting sleeves.
 Loose clothing can easily catch fire and be hazardous in the kitchen.

 Stay In The Kitchen